pschua/pschua.github.io/_posts/2025-03-09-had-fun-with-japanese-translation-with-whisper.md

 It was a very fun project that is helpful for my personal interest.
 I can see some uses for others to learn Japanese, or to translate some films that don't have an official translation, whatever film that might be.

 Once I cleaned up my code, I might push it to Github to share.
-Ideally, you can do everything locally using a GPU with high VRAM.
+Ideally, you can do everything locally using a GPU with high VRAM, but a CPU works too.